 The nature of the work that we do at both the Detox Support Project and at the Recovery Project is to help clients to address safely the legacy of their core needs being unmet as children.
 By doing so, we reduce the chances of those issues becoming triggers for relapse, and they are able to rebuild their lives with the skills and self-belief they were not given as children.

 Brendon is a 31-year old alcohol and cocaine addict who recently completed treatment within our Addiction Services.
-This is history.
+This is his story.

 “Hi my name is Brendon and I am a recovering addict from Brighton.
 When I was a kid I realised at a young age that my mum was an addict.
 When I was born I was put into care for a few years with my two sisters, but then my mum got me back with her when I was about 4 years old.